 The BRM Group recorded interest income from its bank deposits of approximately AUD4.44 million for the year ended 30 June 2011.
-For the year ended 30 June 2011, the BRM Group recognised impairment loss on financial assets at fair value through profit or loss of AUD110,000 in respect of the abovementioned investment in the ASX-listed company which was disposed by BRM during the year ended 30 June 2011.
+For the year ended 30 June 2011, the BRM Group recognised impairment loss on financial assets at fair value through profit or loss of AUD110,000 in respect of its investment in a ASX-listed company which was disposed by BRM during the year ended 30 June 2011.